weswigham/not.js/README.md

 ```

 The result object is built as tags appear.
 Don't mix async and sync calls - The template will probably
-build in an unexplected order.
+build in an unexpected order.
 Use promise chaining or the like to execute chunks of async template in
 a known order.

 Doing the same thing with a lot of things in the scope object but still within an implied context: